WilliamsPaleoLab/Geography523/Wk3_AgeDepthModels/G920Lab3_AgeDepthModels_Exercise.md

 + Hopefully your CALIB and *clam* numbers agree!

 #### Classic Age Models (*clam*)
 1. Pick a site from Neotoma and download geochronological data & pollen data, using the scripts you developed in the previous lab.
 You may use the same site as last week or a new one.
 Try to pick a site that spans at least the last 15,000 years and has a few bends in its age-depth plot.
 Neotoma Explorer's Stratigraphic Diagrammer may be helpful here.
-Devils Lake WI is a good default option.
+I have posted a sample geochronology dataset (clam_runs/DevilsLakeAMS/DevilsLakeAMS.csv) from Devils Lake WI to give an example of the input directory structure and file formatting expected by *clam*.
   + clam expects input dates in a csv file in a subdirectory of the same name (e.g. ```./MyCore1/MyCore1.csv```) - see Example/Example.csv for the expected format
   + to run:  ```clam(core="MyCore1")```
 2. Build the following age-depth models using clam: